-Throughout the month of December, ACWB is inviting Wood Buffalo residents, businesses, and organizations to participate in Giving Tuesday on a local scale by becoming an Arts Champion.
-This movement aims to support the ongoing response to COVID-19, recovery from flooding in downtown Fort McMurray, and the well-being of residents across the region.
+This holiday, ACWB is inviting Wood Buffalo residents, businesses, and organizations to participate in Giving Tuesday on a local scale by becoming an Arts Champion.
+This movement aims to support the arts and the well-being of residents across the region.

 You don’t need to be an artist to be an Arts Champion.
 All you need is a passion for making our artistic community more inclusive.
 You don’t even need to identify with the word ‘artist’ to support creativity, culture, conversation, and connection for everyone in the region.

 On behalf of the ACWB Board of Directors and Staff, thank you for contributing to a remarkable quality of life through the arts by being an Arts Champion.

 Contact Akshaya Lakshmi, our Communications Coordinator at [email protected] or 587-674-1625 ext.104.